bezzoubairy/MOVIESTALKER/README.md

 - Browse popular movies from TMDB
 - Search for specific movies by title
 - View detailed information about movies
-- Add movies to a watchlist for future viewing
 - Mark movies as favorites
 - Rate movies and add personal notes
-- Filter and sort their watchlist and favorites
+- Filter and sort their favorites

 ## Implementation Details